vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

-When SVS data is acquired as individual FIDs and/or individual coils, it is necessary to pre-process the Raw data into the ‘summed’ FID time data format for it to be processed by the Spectral workflow tab.
+When SVS data is acquired as individual FIDs and/or individual coils, it is necessary to pre-process the Raw data into the ‘summed’ FID time data format that is passed to the Spectral workflow tab.
 This may
-include: coil combination, data exclusion, summation of individual FIDs from a single file or from multiple files and/or frequency shift or zero order phase corrections for each FID to optimize the summed data.
+include: coil combination, data exclusion, summation of individual FIDs from single/multiple files and/or frequency shift or zero order phase corrections for each FID to optimize the summed data.
 These processing step(s) occur in the Preprocess Workflow Tab.